The Anu

 “He shall not return into the land of Egypt, but the Assyrian shall be his king, because they refused to return.”
 Hosea 11:1-2, 5.

 Here the Lord is speaking of calling Israel out of Egypt and because of their sacrificing to inferior gods [worshipping the created and not the Creator of all Things who is bless forever Amen] but, they will not return to Egypt, the land of their nativity, but will ruled over by the Assyrian.
-But the Apostle Shaul speaks of this false worship in Romans.
+But, the Apostle Shaul speaks of this false worship in Romans.

 “They say they are wise but they are fools; instead of worshipping the immortal God, they worship images made to look like mortal men or birds or animals or reptiles…Because those people refuse to keep in mind the true knowledge about God, he has given them over to corrupted minds and that they do the things they should not do.”
 Romans 1: 18-28 excerpted.

-Deeply impressed by the clear and plausible interpretation of his dreams, and recognizing in Joseph a ‘wisdom’ more than human, the monarch entrusted to him the carrying out of the practical measure, which he had suggested.
-For this purpose he raised him to the rank of keeper of the royal seal, invested him with an authority second only to that of the throne, bestowed on him the Egyptian name of Zaphenath-paneah ("God spoke, and he came into life"), and gave him to wife Aseneth, the daughter of Putiphares, the priest of the great national sanctuary at On (or Heliopolis, seven miles north east of the modern Cairo).
+"Deeply impressed by the clear and plausible interpretation of his dreams, and recognizing in Joseph a ‘wisdom’ more than human, the monarch entrusted to him the carrying out of the practical measure, which he had suggested.
+For this purpose he raised him to the rank of keeper of the royal seal, invested him with an authority second only to that of the throne, bestowed on him the Egyptian name of Zaphenath-paneah ("God spoke, and he came into life"), and gave him to wife Aseneth, the daughter of Putiphares, the priest of the great national sanctuary at On (or Heliopolis, seven miles north east of the modern Cairo). "

-Sem-Priests opening the mouth of Osiris
+Sem-Priests opening the mouth of Osiris or the one who died in him.

 Let us look as this example:

-The University System
+The University System of Hu

-We see that they are similar.
-Sun City or Sun Center is a hot place.
-It can be dry or humid.
-On or Anu was the center of the worship as represented by Min.
 Min was a neter of fertility.
 Ahmed Osman had chronicled Joseph as being Yuya.
 Yuya’s wife Thuya was the superintendent of the house of Min.
 With this reasoning Thuya may have been AnuSet the wife of Joseph.

 “Sometimes given as either the son or consort of Isis .
 He generally held a flail in his raised right hand and wore a crown surmounted by two tall plumes.
 The "White Bull" appears to have been sacred to him.
 His most important sanctuaries were at Koptos (Qift) and Akhmim (Panoplis).
 Min was also worshipped as a god [neter]of desert roads and of travelers.
 In addition to his role in coronation rites, Min was honoured in harvest festivals during which offerings of lettuce and sheaves of wheat.[1][2]